 The Expenditure Plan was amended on February 25, 2015 (Amendment #2), which modifies the Pedestrian Trails Subprogram to allow some Measure C funded maintenance activities on trails constructed or extended at least partially with non-Measure C revenue.
-Details are provided in the Pedestrian and Bicycle Facilities Subprogram beginning on Page 37 of this Plan.
+Details are provided in the Pedestrian and Bicycle Facilities Subprogram beginning on Page 38 of this Plan.
 Amendment #2 expired on February 24, 2015.
-Since there was a desire by local agencies to permanently continue to allow some Measure C funded maintenance activities on trails constructed or extended at least partially with non-Measure C revenue, Amendment #2A was approved by the Authority on August 16, 2017, which made the provisions of Amendment #2 permanent.
+Since there was a desire by local agencies to permanently continue to allow some Measure C revenue, Amendment #2A was approved by the Authority on August 16, 2017, which made the provisions of Amendment #2 permanent.

-On February 8, 2017, the Authority approve Amendment #3, which modifies Amendment #1 and makes available \$500,000 of the \$25 million set aside for the High-Speed Rail Facilities Program to secure properties necessary for the Fresno site of the California High Speed Rail HMF prior to the selection of the facility site by the CAHSR.
+On February 8, 2017, the Authority approved Amendment #3, which modifies Amendment #1 and makes available \$500,000 of the \$25 million set aside for the High-Speed Rail Facilities Program to secure properties necessary for the Fresno site of the California High Speed Rail HMF prior to the selection of the facility site by the CAHSR.
 This authorizes the FCTA to reimburse the City of Fresno for non-refundable escrow deposits up to \$500,000 prior to the designation of the site for the HMF.
 Should the Fresno location ultimately be chosen, these funds will be credited towards the ultimate purchase price.
 If the Fresno site is not chosen, these funds are non-refundable.